 We use Everything DiSC Management as part of our Unleash Your Leadership Potential leadership development program to help leaders understand the four personality/social styles and how each style differs in their communication, work, and motivation preferences.
 Insight into another’s style enables you to tailor your approach to that particular person.

 At one of the companies we worked with, safety is a big deal.
-Each quarter, they would recognize a few employees for their safety records and safety efforts by sending their SPOUSE at home a thank you card (and, if I recall correctly, a gift certificate) recognizing that the family and the company are better off thanks to the safety efforts of the employee.
+Each quarter, they would recognize a few employees for their safety records and safety efforts by sending their partner at home a thank you card (and, if I recall correctly, a gift certificate) recognizing that the family and the company are better off thanks to the safety efforts of the employee.

 This article is the first in a two-part series.
 Be sure to reach the second article, Included Employees are Motivated Employees, for tips on how to best create a culture of inclusivity to inspire above-and-beyond performance.
 The end result will be a highly motivated — and engaged — workforce.